 Now it’s your turn to do an honest self-assessment and chart your path forward.

-- Be weary of the “too-good-to-be-true” promises that people make to you.
+- Be wary of the “too-good-to-be-true” promises that people make to you.
 If you don’t know any better, you will unknowingly fall into the trap of taking “the easy way out” and waste your money in the process.
-This might be hard to believe, but not everything on the internet is true
+This might be hard to believe, but not everything on the internet is true.

 - Most people have the key ingredients needed to succeed as a BA, they just need to identify and fill in the gaps that they’re missing.
 Don’t waste your money on training if what you really need is experience.
 Don’t waste your time reading motivation books if what you really need is technical aptitude.
 One thing can’t substitute for the other.
 Figure out what you’re missing and work towards fixing it.